-You have another person involved with your finances, watching your purchases, and making sure you pay the credit card.
-If you’re not responsible with the credit card, i.e. you miss payments or max out the card, the cosigner’s credit is affected, too.
-Think carefully before you get a credit card with someone else.
+Someone with a job and good credit may be willing to apply with you, but be aware that getting a credit card with a co-signer has drawbacks.
+For one, you have another person involved with your finances, watching your purchases, and making sure you pay the credit card.
+If you’re not responsible with the credit card—if you miss payments or max out the card—the co-signer's credit is also affected.

-Avoid putting in a lot of credit card applications.
+- Avoid submitting a lot of credit card applications.
 If you’re turned down for a major credit card, even if it’s a student credit card, don’t keep applying.
 Instead, look for a store credit card or a secured credit card.
-Choose these credit cards ahead of time, so you’re not desperately searching for a credit card that will approve you.
+Choose these credit cards ahead of time so that you’re not desperately searching for a credit card that will approve you.

-Watch out for any credit card that guarantees approval without first checking your credit score.
-There’s probably a catch in the form of high fees or high interest rate or both.
+- Watch out for any credit card that guarantees approval without first checking your credit score.
+There’s probably a catch in the form of high fees or a high-interest rate or both.